LunaThePotato/quartz/content/Very Important Notes/Status Conditions (Crowd Control {CC}).md

   </div>
 </details>

+---

 #### **Grounded**
  A Creature that is affected by this cannot use any movement abilities/arts.
->*Any creature that is in mid dashing upon being afflicted with this condition will immediately stop on the spot.*
+> *Any creature that is in mid dashing upon being afflicted with this condition will immediately stop on the spot.*

 <details>
   <summary style="cursor: pointer; color: var(--primary)">